If you’re an organic gardener, even a beginner, I can almost bet you’ve heard of and/or read about compost.

 - Finished compost is compost that has finished decaying and has stabilized (meaning, it is unlikely to change further).

-As promoted as it is, it would be easy to consider finished compost the magic elixir that guarantees success in the garden.
+As much as it’s promoted, it would be easy to consider finished compost the magic elixir that guarantees success in the garden.

 Whether it does or not, would depend on how you use it.